 Examples of applied hyperspectral-mineral results include:

-Exploration drill core and chips
+drill core Logging

-Mineral spectroscopy is a fast and cost effective analytical technique for the detection of swelling clays (e.g. montmorillonite) to aid geotechnical risk assessment and improve stability in mine design.
+- Mineral spectroscopy is a fast and cost effective analytical technique for the detection of swelling clays (e.g. montmorillonite) to aid geotechnical risk assessment and improve stability in mine design.

-Hyperspectral logging of alteration mineralogy related to mineralisation in drill core provides further control on the distribution of grade in resource modelling and an additional layer of evidence and confidence to support resource estimation.
+- Hyperspectral drill core logging of alteration mineralogy related to mineralisation provides soft boundaries on the spatial distribution of grade in resource modelling and an additional layer of evidence and confidence to support resource estimation.

 MINE PLANNING & DEVELOPMENT

 - Operational benefits come with improved understanding of the mineralogical characteristics of the orebody and surrounding gangue mineralogy that typically constitutes the bulk tonnage of a deposit.

-Mineral spectroscopy is often best suited to logging the dominating gangue minerals associated with sulphide deposits as most sulphides do not generate an unambiguous infrared spectrum.
+- Mineral spectroscopy is often best suited to logging the dominating gangue minerals associated with sulphide deposits as most sulphides do not generate an unambiguous infrared spectrum.

 - Improvements in mine-mill accounting and reconciliation can be achieved by incorporating hyperspectral mineralogical core logging data into the mine model to reduce uncertainty.

-Applied examples include; stock pile designation, sorting and blending based on separating ore from gangue mineralogy; similarly over a conveyor belt sorting feed to appropriate crusher or mill.
+- Applied examples include; stock pile designation, sorting and blending based on separating ore from gangue mineralogy; similarly over a conveyor belt sorting feed to appropriate crusher or mill.

-Identification of deleterious minerals in metallurgical processes resulting in lower recovery (e.g. talc in froth flotation consumes large amounts of reagents; clay coatings reducing grinding efficiency).
+- Identification of deleterious minerals in metallurgical processes resulting in lower recovery (e.g. talc in froth flotation consumes large amounts of reagents; clay coatings reducing grinding efficiency).

-Identifies the nature and deportment of mineralogical impurities that dilute grade, for example, kaolinite, gibbsite and quartz in iron ore bodies that also incur smelter penalties.
+- Identifies the nature and deportment of mineralogical impurities that dilute grade, for example, kaolinite, gibbsite and quartz in iron ore bodies that also incur smelter penalties.

 - Identifying these domains in advance can reduce energy consumption and improve an operations efficiency and ore recovery economics.

 - For example, comminution varies according to rock hardness that is largely controlled by the constituent mineralogy (and texture).

-Mineralogically characterise heap leach pads, stream sediment samples, road spillage from trucks etc to prevent/mitigate/assess/monitor environmental impact and plan for environmental compliance.
+- Mineralogically characterise heap leach pads, stream sediment samples, road spillage from trucks etc to prevent/mitigate/assess/monitor environmental impact and plan for environmental compliance.

 constrain Geophysical interpretation